-CAUTION: Option (2) is intended only as a convenient method of dealing with excess oil.
+CAUTION: Option (2) is intended only as a temporary convenient method of dealing with excess oil.
 You MUST still occasionally monitor the oil sump for excessive oil accumulation since there may be more excess oil than anticipated.
-Refer to approximate oil holding capacities of the refrigerant recovery cylinders under Figure 2 on page 17.
+Refer to approximate oil holding capacities of the refrigerant recovery cylinders under Figure 2 on page 18.

-2. Once all excess oil has been stripped from the Chiller's refrigerant, remove the temporary containment vessel.

-Using 1⁄4" copper tubing, reconnect the OAM Purger to the Chiller's oil sump as per Option 1 Piping Instructions.
+- 3. Once all excess oil has been stripped from the Chiller's refrigerant, remove the temporary containment vessel.
+Using 1⁄4" copper tubing, reconnect the OAM Purger to the Chiller's oil sump as per Option 1 Piping Instructions. - 4.
+DO NOT open valve at this time.